acsl-technion/nuevomatch/README.md

 * GNU Make
 * Python 3.5 or 3.6
 * Python3-dev package (must be compatible with Python 3.5 or 3.6)
+* Make sure both hyperthreading and frequency scaling are disabled for maximum performance.

 Python prerequisites:
 * Tensorflow (tested with version 1.13.1)